Sujata6654/Simple-website-using-HTML-CSS/README.md

 # Simple-website-using-HTML-CSS
 This is a very simple front end website using Html and Css.
-This is aprt of my online course's project through Internshala.
+This is part of my online course through Internshala.